-Imipenem Mixture w/cilastin is a 1:1 mixture of Imipenem and Cilastin, a combination originally developed by Merck & Co in 1985 (trade name Primaxin).
+Imipenem w/ Cilastin (1:1) is a 1:1 mixture of Imipenem and Cilastin, a combination originally developed by Merck & Co. in 1985 under the trade name Primaxin.

-Imipenem is a broad-spectrum β-lactam antimicrobial, a carbapenem effective against extended spectrum beta-lactamase (ESBL) producing Enterobacteriaceae, a group of pathogenic microbes resistant to many first line beta-lactam antibiotics and certain cephalosporins.
+Imipenem is a broad-spectrum carbapenem that is effective against extended spectrum beta-lactamase (ESBL) producing Enterobacteriaceae, a group of pathogenic microbes resistant to many first line β-lactam antibiotics and certain cephalosporins.
 Cilastatin is a chemical substance which inhibits dehydropeptidase (DHP1), a human enzyme that degrades Imipenem.

-Imipenem Mixture w/cilastin is soluble in aqueous solution.
+This 1:1 mixture of Imipenem w/ Cilastin is soluble in aqueous solution.

 We also offer: